Skip to content

 • Pure measurement-only dips that do not change the tracked/expected usable draw do not start this cooldown

-• The same card also respects recent same-device PELS shed/restore cooldowns
+• The same card also respects recent same-device PELS limit/resume cooldowns

-• Repeated failed re-activations on the same device also increase the headroom requirement before the card returns true
+• Repeated failed re-activations on the same device also increase the available-power requirement before the card returns true

 • This is intended to absorb charger and water-heater step changes without forcing users to build manual hysteresis ladders in Homey flows